kiba/Writings/atg/chp11_change_of_plan.md

 ***

 Swift learned a long time ago that there was no Eli Berkovitz or any of his relatives in this reality.
-Instead he found an equvalient, two South African entrepeneurs running this company.
+Instead he found an equvalient, two South African entrepreneurs running this company.

 The billionaire walked confidently into the business place.